 11. Does the Research Foundation help me determine budget for non-personnel items?

 The Research Foundation is not able to and does not have the expertise to determine the costs of non-personnel items.
 The Principal Investigator should consider the scope of work and sponsor requirements when determining how much to allocate for non-personnel items.

 12. Can I charge proposal costs, such as my time spent to prepare a proposal, to a sponsored program?

-Per OMB Circular A-21, proposal costs are treated as a F&A cost, meaning the expense cannot be charged directly to a sponsored project.
+Per OMB Uniform Guidance, proposal costs are treated as a F&A cost, meaning the expense cannot be charged directly to a sponsored project.